npchar/Transcriptome-Assembly-Statistics/README.md

 Some scripts providing assembly statistics

 # i) DescriptionAssemblage.R
-requirement: R and "optparse" R library (see : https://cran.r-project.org/web/packages/optparse/index.html)
+######requirement:

-from a tabular with names and contig's length, it produces a tab-separated tabular with some statistics :
+This R script requires obviously R, but also the "optparse" library (see : https://cran.r-project.org/web/packages/optparse/index.html).
+Ask for two arguments, an input file with contig's names and contig's length, and an output filename.
+It produces a tab-separated tabular.
-exemples:
+###### exemples:
 ```
 head -n 3 exemple.fasta.statsize
     TRINITY_DN21478_c0_g1_i1        294